Healthcare Investment Banking: The Best Group to Check Into When Human Civilization is Collapsing?

 - The top banks in the sector and exit opportunities.

 - Pros and cons of the group and why the “recession-resistant” label is a simplification.

 Investment Banking Industry Groups: Healthcare

-Definition: In healthcare investment banking, bankers advise companies in the biotech, pharmaceutical, medical device, healthcare service/facility, and healthcare IT markets on mergers, acquisitions, and debt and equity capital issuances.
+Healthcare Investment Banking Definition: In healthcare IB, bankers advise companies in the biotech, pharmaceutical, medical device, healthcare service/facility, and healthcare IT markets on mergers, acquisitions, and debt and equity capital issuances.

 Most banks divide their teams into industry groups and product groups, and healthcare is the perfect example of an industry group.

 Most healthcare companies fall into one of two broad categories:

 - Pharmaceuticals, Biotechnology, and Life Sciences – This category includes companies that make both branded (patented) and generic drugs, either derived from living organisms (biotech) or chemicals (pharmaceuticals).
 It also includes companies that make tools to support these activities (“Life Sciences”).